ValveSoftware/steam-audio/unity/doc/phonon_unity.md

 - **Realtime Bounces**.
 Number of times the rays are allowed to bounce off of solid objects in real-time.
 Increasing this improves the quality of the simulation, at the cost of performance.

+- **Realtime Bounces**.
+Number of times the rays are allowed to bounce off of solid objects in real-time.
+Increasing this improves the quality of the simulation, at the cost of performance.

+- **Realtime CPU Cores (%)**.
+Percentage of CPU cores to use on an end user's machine for performing real-time computation of environmental effects.
+The percentage can also be interpreted as the number of threads to create as a percentage of the total logical cores available on the machine of an end user.
+Increasing realtime CPU usage leads to faster update of the simulation and lower latency.

 - **Bake Rays**.
 This is the number of primary and reflection rays to trace from the listener position for baked computation of environmental effects.
 Increasing this improves the quality of the simulation while increasing the overall time to bake environmental effects.